BrainTireFire/e-commerce-spring-boot/README.md

 # E-commerce Project

 ## 📖 Overview
 This project is an **E-commerce platform** designed with a **microservices architecture**.
 It leverages a range of modern technologies to ensure scalability, reliability, and performance.
 The project demonstrates a modular approach to building large-scale applications while integrating essential services such as authentication, messaging, monitoring, and service discovery.

+This project is inspired by a course created by **Bouali Ali**.
+You can find more information and resources about the course on his YouTube channel [Bouali Ali](https://www.youtube.com/@BoualiAli), where he dives deep into the development and architecture of such systems.

 ---